roy-ganz/toql/README.md

 ## Background

-I developped the initial Toql language about 5 years ago for a web project.
+I developed the initial Toql language about 5 years ago for a web project.
 I have refined it since then and you can see it in action on [www.schoolsheet.com](http://www.schoolsheet.com), a webservice I created in Java for my teaching.
 The Rust implementation is must faster though ;)

 ## License